 - People with cirrhosis are at increased risk for developing liver cancer (hepatocellular carcinoma).

 - Cirrhosis can cause fatigue and in some cases itching.

 Testing is performed to confirm the diagnosis of cirrhosis, determine the underlying cause, determine the severity of cirrhosis, and monitor for complications.
-(See "Diagnostic approach to the patient with cirrhosis".)
+(See "Cirrhosis in adults: Etiologies, clinical manifestations, and diagnosis".)